Front exterior of a classic Inner Richmond home in San Francisco with traditional architectural details

 On Sundays, the Clement Street Farmers Market adds another layer to Inner Richmond living.
 The market at 244 Clement is known as San Francisco's longest street-closure market and includes dozens of farmers, food purveyors, and local businesses.

-For both buyers and renters, that kind of weekly activation is a meaningful lifestyle benefit.
-It supports walkability, adds fresh-food access, and reinforces Clement Street’s role as more than just a retail strip, it becomes a weekly community gathering place.
+That kind of weekly activation is a meaningful part of daily life here.
+It supports walkability, adds fresh-food access, and reinforces Clement Street's role as more than just a retail strip — it becomes a weekly community gathering place.

 This combination is rare even by San Francisco standards.
 You get a neighborhood with a true urban fabric and classic streetscape, but you are also close to some of the city's largest and most active outdoor spaces.